· Operations

 What the criteria do require is evidence that you’re testing your controls.
 If you need a grounding in what SOC 2 actually involves, start there.
 CC4.1 states that organizations must “select, develop, and perform ongoing and/or separate evaluations to ascertain whether the components of internal control are present and functioning.”
 Penetration testing is mentioned as one method to satisfy this.
 Not the only method.

 The reality on the ground is more complicated.
 Most auditors expect to see pen test evidence.
-CPA practitioner analysis put it well: penetration testing falls into the category of “preference and tradition” rather than strict requirement.
-But practically, 90% of auditors won’t accept a SOC 2 engagement without some form of pen test documentation.
+CPA practitioner analysis put it well: a vulnerability scan or penetration test is not required to meet the Trust Services Criteria, even though it is still a prudent practice.
+But 90% of auditors won’t accept a SOC 2 engagement without some form of pen test documentation.
 So you need it.
 The question is how you produce it.

 For a Type 2 audit, which examines controls over a period of months, a single annual snapshot actually looks weak.
 Monthly automated testing with documented findings creates a much stronger evidence trail than one expensive engagement per year.